Creating interactive objects

-Allows to travel to existing tour\multitour located in your account.
+Allows travelling to another tour located in your account.
 Select a tour from the list, select starting point and where in browser to open a new tour (current window/new window).
-You can set flag “keep camera position” to preserve initial camera direction

 Opens any http link, specified in action settings.
 Paste the link, select where in browser to open it (current window/new window/parent window)

 Use this action to upload video or audio content directly to the tour.
 Upload the file and select the popup window size for the video.